NgawangChoedenShankentsang/M323-Quizkarte/README.md

 # Quizlet App
 This is a simple Quizlet App created using HTML, CSS and JavaScript.
-The app allows users to create quiz cards with questions and answers, edit the cards, delete the cards, and reveal the answers of the cards.
+The app allows users to create quiz cards with questions and answers, edit the cards, delete the cards, and Answering to the Existence Quiz Card Questions.

 ## Features
 - Create quiz cards with questions and answers
 - Edit the cards
 - Delete the cards
-- Reveal the answers of the cards
+- Answer to the Question
+- Get Feedback from Answering the Question

 ## Usage
 1. Clone the repository.